anupbhowmik/Space-Attack-CSE-316-Project/README.md

 To achieve a better gaming experience, we had decided to stack two rows of three 8x8 LED Matrices together and make a 3x2 display.
 Every single color LED Matrix has 16 pins, therefore, in order to control the 6 LED Matrices, we would need `16 × 6 = 96` pins along with the control pins for the LCD Display.
-Connecting all those pins would require a lot of wires and there is not enough pins avaliable in ATMega32. <br>
+Connecting all those pins would require a lot of wires and there is not enough pins avaliable in ATMega32.

-That’s why we came up with a clever solution to minimize the number of pins required to control the LED Matrices and with this trick, the number of necessary pins can be kept constant and the display can be extended to `any number of LED Matrices`. <br>
+That’s why we came up with a clever solution to minimize the number of pins required to control the LED Matrices and with this trick, the number of necessary pins can be kept constant and the display can be extended to `any number of LED Matrices`.

 The trick is to use `74HC595N Shift Register` (6 Shift Registers for 6 LED Matrices) to control the voltage given to the rows of the LED Matrices.